Skip to content

 Hero image with the logos of the best AI image generator tools

 AI image generators have been brewing (generating?) up a storm for the last couple of years.
 If you've been on social media, watched prime time news shows, or read a magazine, AI-generated images have been impossible to miss.
-They're everywhere, and it's easy to see why: the tools necessary to make them are now good—and available to the public.
+(As I write this, Studio Ghibli-fying images is the latest viral craze.)
+These kinds of AI-generated images are everywhere, and sometimes you won't even realize.
 If you want to join in the fun, or add some AI-powered features to your business workflows, the apps on this list will give you what you're looking for.

 I've been writing about AI image generators since Google Deep Dream in 2015.
 That's about as long as anyone outside of a computer science lab has realistically been thinking about these tools, and I'm really excited by how far they've come.

 I'm going to try to avoid the thorny discussions around artistic merit, whether or not these tools are replacing or augmenting artists, and copyright infringement in training data, at least where I can.
-Instead, I'll focus on the fact that these AI image generators can now produce fascinating results from a wide range of text prompts.
+Instead, I'll focus on the fact that these AI image generators can now produce excellent results from a wide range of text and image prompts.

 It's worth taking a few hours to play around with one of these text-to-image AI apps—even just so you can appreciate them from a technical perspective.
 Whether you like it or not, we're all seeing a lot of their output at the moment.
 And there will only be more to come.